ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 By working together, we can clearly demonstrate the direct connections between European consumption patterns—such as reliance on fossil fuels, imports linked to deforestation, and excessive resource use—and the worsening climate crises in these vulnerable regions.
 This collaboration helps dismantle the misconception that climate change is a distant issue, highlighting its immediate and tangible effects on Indigenous peoples, coastal communities, and fragile ecosystems thousands of miles away.

 Through coordinated campaigns, shared storytelling, and targeted advocacy at EU institutions, we can ensure climate justice becomes central to European climate policies.
-This means demanding greater accountability for supply chains, pushing for meaningful reductions in consumption, and empowering affected communities to participate actively in shaping global climate governance.
+This means demanding greater accountability for supply chains, pushing for meaningful reductions in consumption, and enabling affected communities to participate actively in shaping global climate governance.
 Ultimately, such partnerships foster solidarity, amplify marginalized voices, and drive systemic change towards a fairer and more sustainable future.

 ### The time for decisive action is now